 Establishes a bank account for the organization and keeps a record of orchestra finances.
 Provides financial reports at Committee meetings.
 Deposits monies received from Fundraisers.
 Processes requests for reimbursement of volunteer expenses and other approved expenses.
 Co-signs checks with Orchestra President.
 Assists President in preparing Annual Budget.
 Prepares annual taxes and registration paperwork and remits fees in a timely manner.

 Please consider becoming an Orchestra Patron and/or help us get the word out to individuals and businesses (e.g., any of your regular service providers) that might be interested in supporting our orchestra program.
 All donors will be listed in the orchestra concert programs and on the orchestra website unless they wish to remain anonymous.

 A business can make a contribution and advertise at the same time.
 The SCHS OBC is a 501(c)(3) organization

 and all donations are TAX-DEDUCTIBLE to the extent of the law; a tax receipt will be provided to donors.

 Donations may be mailed to the address on the form or sent in via orchestra students.

-We greatly appreciate your contribution and thank you for your support!r clients in this section.
+We greatly appreciate your contribution and thank you for your support!

 Your name will be listed as a Legato Patron on our website and in the current year orchestra concert programs.